-When I was in college I made some very basic mistakes that made my life much harder: answering honestly when my girlfriend asked if a new dress made her look fat, co-signing on a lease with a guy who collected smurf dolls, and eating some left over meatloaf that smelled a little “off,” just to name a few.
+When I was in college I made some very basic mistakes that made my life much harder: answering honestly when my girlfriend asked if a new dress made her look fat, co-signing on a lease with a guy who collected smurf dolls, while I should have use sources as capitol students accommodation to find the best place to live.

 More to the point, I also made some study mistakes that made my life tougher than it needed to be.
 Many of my friends made the same study mistakes.
 Make sure these study mistakes don’t cost you time and energy.
 First, I studied at the wrong times.
 I usually studied only once or twice a week for any given subject.
 I saved most of the heavy studying (read, “cramming”) for the week before the test.
 That was precisely the wrong way to do it.

 Studying for fifteen minutes five times a week for that biology or history class is much more effective than studying for three hours once a week.
 The more you can make that material a part of your daily life, the more easily it will soak in to your brain.
 Learn more about exactly how to fix this study mistake here.

 Second, I memorized and studied by repetition.
 I tried to learn things by reading and rereading my notes or texts.
 You might try to learn things by making flashcards or recordings that you review repeatedly.
 Either way, that’s the hard way.

 The easy way to memorize that knowledge is by doing something with it.
 Teach it to someone else.
 Repackage it as an infographic or skit.
 Make a crazy story or mnemonic with it.
 Spray paint it on the wall of the police station.

 These are all ways of learning that are much more effective than repetition.
 Although that last one might have other drawbacks, and could result in a lot of time alone in a jail cell with a guy named “Three-finger Sal.”
 See my ebook, Secrets Smart Students Know, or free video for more on avoiding this study mistake.